Introduction

 This process means that when a client requests the address of a web server, they receive a response they can independently verify.
 Provided a client system is configured to use a DNS resolver with DNSSEC validation enabled, DNSSEC can prevent impersonation and cache poisoning attacks.

-This process is similar to how HTTPS is validated with Certificate Authorities and the root signing keys used by web browsers.
-DNSSEC requires additional DNS requests to validate, but these responses are cached in the same way as DNS queries to keep DNSSEC’s overheads to a minimum.
+This process is similar to how HTTPS is validated with a CA and the root signing keys used by web browsers.
+DNSSEC needs additional DNS requests to validate, but these responses are cached in the same way as DNS queries to keep DNSSEC overheads to a minimum.

 DNSSEC is a practical security control, but relies on a resolution path that is likely to extend beyond an organisation’s security domain.
 Attacks against DNS should form part of an organisation’s threat modelling and risk evaluation processes.